 Thank you to NPCA Affiliate Groups for stepping up to support the more than 7,000 Peace Corps Volunteers evacuated from their service due to the COVID-19 pandemic.
 Many of you participated in our Virtual Town Hall meetings, including a capacity crowd for the first one.
 Thank you.
 We are proud to be part of a community that is showing such an outpouring of support and responsiveness during this time.

-The following captures the questions posed in the group chat for both the March 18th and March 19th town halls, and includes links for more detailed information.
+The following captures the questions posed in town halls and other virtual events, and includes links for more detailed information.
 We are working diligently to develop additional information that captures all of the verbal questions and responses in those meetings as well.
 Thank you so much for your continued support.

 NPCA will continue to track developments and include updated information on this page as it becomes available.

-For the latest information, please visit Peace Corps' website.
+All Volunteers have been safely evacuated from their posts.
+Please visit the Peace Corps' website for information regarding the COVID-19 response and frequently asked questions.
 As this situation is still developing, the information on their website is updated every day at www.peacecorps.gov/coronavirus.
 Please monitor these pages on a daily basis to keep current with new information.

-1. What is the best way to connect and offer support to PCVs returning to our area?
+1. What is the best way to connect to RPCVs who have returned from service?

-2. Is there a mechanism set up to contribute to various actions?
+2. Is there a way for me to contribute in various areas?